 Orange Bell Peppers

-Like their sunny brethren, the yellow bell peppers, orange bell peppers are a bit less flavorful than red bell peppers, but really just as sweet and just as pretty.
+Like their sunny brethren, the yellow bell peppers, orange bell peppers are a bit less flavorful than red bell peppers, but just as sweet and just as pretty.
 Use them raw in salads or roast them up to add their bright orange sunshine to dishes.

 Purple Bell Peppers